SnowySummer/Random-Number-Generator/README.md

-# rng
+# Random Number Generator

 ## About

-This module concerns itself with generating random number.

-## Features
-- Generate from LCG
-- Generate from LFSR
+This repo contains a compilation of random number generators.

-## Working on
+## RNG

-- Test with some random test suites
+Here are the currently implemented rng:
+- Linear congrential generator
+- Linear feedback shift register